awtrix/AWTRIX2.0-Docs/en-en/README.md

 **The most important functions of AWTRIX in brief**

 - Platform independent
-- API interfaces for MQTT and REST
+- API interfaces for MQTT and HTTP
 - Display notifications from the Smarthome or other external services
 - Access to the icon database
 - Integrated Appstore